rmcanany/SolidEdgeHousekeeper/README.md

 the Cancel button changes to a Stop button.
 Just click that to halt execution.
 It may take several seconds to register the request.
 It doesn't hurt to click it a couple of times.

+## CAVEATS

+Since the program can process a large number of files in a short amount of time, it can be very taxing on Solid Edge.
+To maintain a clean environment, the program restarts Solid Edge periodically.
+This is by design and does not necessarily indicate a problem.

+However, problems can arise.
+Those cases will be reported in the log file with the message 'Error processing file'.
+A stack trace will be included.
+The stack trace looks scary, but may be useful for program debugging.
+If four of these errors are detected in a run, the programs halts with the Status Bar message 'Processing aborted'.

+Please note this is not a perfect program.
+It is not guaranteed not to mess up your files.
+Back up any files before using it.

+## KNOWN ISSUES

+**Does not support managed files**
+*Cause*: Unknown.
+*Possible workaround*: Process the files in an unmanaged workspace.
+*Update 10/10/2021* Some users have reported success with BiDM managed files.
+*Update 1/25/2022* One user has reported success with Teamcenter 'cached' files.

+**Older Solid Edge versions**
+Some tasks may not support versions of Solid Edge prior to SE2020.
+*Cause*: Maybe an API call not available in previous versions.
+*Possible workaround*: Use SE2020 or later.

+**Multiple installed Solid Edge versions**
+May not support multiple installed versions on the same machine.
+*Cause*: Unknown.
+*Possible workaround*: Use the version that was 'silently' installed.

+**Printer settings**
+Does not support all printer settings, e.g., duplexing, collating, etc.
+*Cause*: Not exposed in the DraftPrintUtility() API.
+*Possible workaround*: Create a new Windows printer with the desired settings.
+Refer to the TESTS AND ACTIONS topic below for more details.

+**Pathfinder during Interactive Edit**
+Pathfinder is sometimes blank when running the 'Interactive Edit' task.
+*Cause*: Unknown.
+*Possible workaround*: Refresh the screen by minimizing and maximizing the Solid Edge window.

 <!-- Everything below this line is auto-generated.
 Do not edit. -->